rpiontik/ThingJS-stdi/implementation/CLOCK.md

 Provide internal clock functions.

 ## setTime()
 Epoch (unix time) that specifies the time that you want to set.
-Timezone must to include.
+Timezone must be included.

 Syntax
 ```text